 Strength and conditioning can often seem like a thoroughly confusing subject.
 Contradictory advice abounds and social media is packed with self-appointed experts offering ‘silver bullet’ solutions.

 What we crave is clarity and genuine expertise.
-And that’s exactly what you get from week strength training plan for runners.
+And that’s exactly what you get from Summer running gear sale.
 One of the foremost experts in strength and conditioning, he’s worked with some of the UK’s top runners at St Mary’s and Loughborough universities, and is interested in making S&C as simple and practical as possible.

 1. A squat-type movement, such as a front squat or back squat.